Laaaaannn/.settings/README.md

-# .vscode
+# My Development Setting

-This repository is for my setting in vscode.
+This repository is for my setting in vscode, zsh & git.